 Note that in highly doped media the measured upper-state lifetime may be increased by reabsorption of the fluorescence, particularly if radiation trapping due to total internal reflection at the surfaces of the medium enhances this effect [1, 2].
 Reabsorption effects can be suppressed by using a lightly doped powder of the substance immersed in a liquid with comparable refractive index, or by dominantly recording fluorescence from some edge of a sample, using a pinhole (pinhole method).

 Note that the fluorescence decay becomes non-exponential in situations with significant reabsorption.
-Non-exponential decay can also result from various other conditions.
+Non-exponential decay can also result from various other conditions, as mentioned above.